keeps/dbptk-enterprise/README.md

 ### Run as a daemon

-Run `SIARD=/path/to/folder/with/siard/files docker-compose up -d` at deploys/development folder.
+Run `docker-compose up -d` at deploys/development folder.

 ### Shutdown daemon and cleanup